nevdelap/ned/README.md

 ```
        --case-replacements
-                        enable \U - uppercase, \L - lowercase, \I - initial
+                        Enable \U - uppercase, \L - lowercase, \I - initial
                         uppercase (title case), \F - first uppercase (sentence
                         case) replacements. \E marks the end of a case
-                        replacement
+                        replacement.
 ```

 ***Why do I get errors like ned: /path/file invalid utf-8 sequence of 1 bytes from index 25?***

-Because by default ned reads everything unless you tell it not to read it.
-If you want it to always ignore non-ASCII, non-UTF-8 files you can put this in NED_DEFAULTS.
+Because, by default, `ned` reads everything unless you tell it not to read it.
+If you want it to always ignore non-ASCII, non-UTF-8 files, you can put this in NED_DEFAULTS.
 See the help...

 ```
    -u, --ignore-non-utf8
-                        quietly ignore files that cannot be parsed as UTF-8
+                        Quietly ignore files that cannot be parsed as UTF-8
-                        (or ASCII). because this requires reading the file the
+                        (or ASCII).
+Because this requires reading the file,
-                        --exclude option should be preferred
+                        the --exclude option should be preferred.
 ```

 ***Why don't the tests pass in Git Bash?***